fdazen/fda-documentation/payments.md

 ---
 title: Payments
 tags:
   - Payments
+keywords: >-
-keywords: "payments, recording a payment, swiping credit card, processing credit cards, transferring charges, transfers to folio, transfers to profile"
+  payments, recording a payment, swiping credit card, processing credit cards, transferring charges, transfers to folio, transfers to profile
-last_updated: "February 22nd, 2016"
+last_updated: 'February 22nd, 2016'
+summary: >-
-summary: "This section will guide you through how to perform basic and advanced payment operations: you will learn about how our payment screen is organized, how to record payments, how to transfer charges and, if applicable, how to capture credit card details.
-If you are integrated with a payment gateway and/or a credit card swiper, this will also be the place where you can learn how to process your guests' credit cards directly from your Frontdesk Anywhere account."
+  This section will guide you through how to perform basic and advanced payment
+  operations: you will learn about how our payment screen is organized, how to record payments, how to transfer charges and, if applicable, how to capture credit card details.
+If you are integrated with a payment gateway and/or a credit card swiper, this will also be the place where you can learn how to process your guests' credit cards directly from your Frontdesk Anywhere account.
 published: true
 ---